Indri: Conservation

 The first film of indri was obtained using tape lures, on an expedition forming the basis of David Attenborough's 1961 BBC series Zoo Quest to Madagascar.

 The indri is a critically endangered species.
-While population estimates are uncertain (1 000 - 10 000 individuals), the population appears to be rapidly shrinking and may diminish by 80% over the next three generations (~36 years).
+While population estimates are uncertain (1,000 – 10 000 individuals), the population appears to be rapidly shrinking and may diminish by 80% over the next three generations (~36 years).
 The primary threats to its existence are habitat destruction and fragmentation due to slash and burn agriculture, fuelwood gathering, and logging.
 This kind of destruction occurs even in protected areas.

-The indri is also widely hunted, despite the many origin myths and traditional taboos (fady) which hold it sacred.
+The indri is also widely hunted, despite the many origin myths and traditional taboos (fady) that hold it sacred.
 Cultural erosion and immigration are partly to blame for the breakdown of traditional beliefs.
 In some cases, Malagasy people who resent the protective fady find ways to circumvent them.
 People whose fady forbid them from eating the indri may still hunt the lemurs and sell their flesh, and those forbidden to kill the indri may still purchase and consume them.
 Indri meat is prized as a delicacy in some regions.

 Only one indri has lived over a year in captivity and none have bred successfully while captive.